Model Predictive Control with High-Probability Safety Guarantee for Nonlinear Stochastic Systems

 In this paper, we propose an MPC framework for stochastic nonlinear systems with a high-probability safety guarantee.
-The framework of our proposed MPC is based on the tractable MPC in \cite{kohler2024predictive}, which leverages the set-erosion strategy that converts the chance constraints to deterministic safety constraints.
-Our contributions are as follows.
-First, we significantly improve the feasibility of the proposed MPC scheme when the probability level of safety is high (e.g., 99.99\%).
+The proposed MPC framework is based on the tractable MPC in \cite{kohler2024predictive}, which leverages the set erosion strategy that converts the chance constraints to deterministic safety constraints.
+Compared to \cite{kohler2024predictive}, we significantly improve the feasibility of the proposed MPC scheme when the probability level of safety is high (e.g., 99.99\%).
 This is achieved by adopting a sufficiently tight bound on the erosion depth of the safe set, which relaxes the converted deterministic safe constraints while theoretically guaranteeing the trajectory-level safety.
-Second, we justify that the bound on the set erosion depth depends on the Lipschitz constant of the open-loop system, and the change of the closed-loop Lipschitz constant due to the implicit feedback of the MPC is irrelevant.
+Moreover, we justify that the bound on the set erosion depth depends on the Lipschitz constant of the open-loop system, and the change of the closed-loop Lipschitz constant due to the implicit feedback of the MPC is irrelevant.
+This property is crucial since it is difficult to track the changing closed-loop Lipschitz constant in practice.
 Note that in previous work along this line \cite{kohler2024predictive}, whether the suitable set erosion depth depends on the closed-loop Lipschitz constant or the open-loop one is unclear.